 Indianapolis, IN 46222

-- A completed application, supporting documents, background check, and drug screen must be received by the graduate admissions office by April 15, 2020.
+- A completed application and supporting documents must be received by the Office of Graduate Admission by April 15, 2020.

 An upper level statistics course is required prior to matriculation in the program.

 Marian University offers NSG 500 Biostatistics online during the fall, spring, and summer semesters.
 To register for this course, apply as a non-degree seeking graduate student through the graduate admissions application portal.

 - Click on the yellow link that reads "Apply now as a graduate student" and select "Non-degree classes – graduate" as your program of interest.

 - Once you are accepted, you will receive an email that explains the enrollment process.
 If you have questions about applying, please contact Graduate Admissions at GRadmissions@marian.edu